← All Articles & Guides

 Have the KCSIE 2026 annexes really been renumbered?

-Yes — and the change is more than just renumbering.
+Yes, and the change goes far beyond renumbering.
 Old Annex A (children missing from education) has been deleted entirely, with its content folded into Part One.
 Old Annex B becomes new Annex A; old Annex C becomes new Annex B. A new Annex C (Summary of changes) has been added.
 The final document was published on GOV.UK on 7 July 2026.

 Why does annex renumbering matter for schools?